SK53/indicia-docs/introduction/site-gallery.rst

 Maach Mat!
 ==========

-Another example of this sort of public participation survey is the `Maach Mat (Take Part) survey <http://data.mnhn.lu/en/maach_mat>`_ run by the *Musée national d'histoire naturelle* in Luxembourg.
+Another example of a public participation survey is the `Maach Mat (Take Part) survey <http://data.mnhn.lu/en/maach_mat>`_ run by the *Musée national d'histoire naturelle* in Luxembourg.
 This survey has a very limited list of easily identified species to record in several categories.
 It's